-The Master of Education degree program in Elementary Education is designed to prepare teachers, department chairmen, and supervisors for a dynamic ministry in the Christian school.
+The Master of Education degree program in Elementary Education is designed to prepare teachers, department chairmen and supervisors for a dynamic ministry in the Christian school.
 Certification or public school preparation is not a goal of this program.
 With this degree we are trying to produce thinking teachers.
 We want teachers to be able to prepare fresh, original lessons and not be bound to structured teacher's manuals.
 The training in this program will equip students to evaluate academic curricula as well as to formulate a strong Christian philosophy of education.
 This program may be taken during the regular academic year, or it may be taken in summer sessions.
-Eighteen hours of credit by video/satellite instruction from BJU's Office of Extended Education may be applied with a minimum of 12 hours of residence work at BJU.
+Eighteen hours of credit by courses offered from BJU's Center for Extended Education may be applied with a minimum of 12 hours of residence work at BJU.
 This program requires 30 hours.
-A maximum of six hours of 500-level courses may be included in the major requirements.